Dani Rowe: Personal life and honours

-Honours and awards

-The Royal Mail painted a postbox gold in her hometown of Hamble to honour her gold medal at the 2012 Summer Olympics.
-Women's team pursuit victors, Rowe, Kenny and Rowsell were also commemorated by the Royal Mail in 2012 on a set of stamps featuring British gold medalists from that year's Games.
+The Royal Mail painted a postbox gold in Rowe's hometown of Hamble to honour her gold medal in the team pursuit at the 2012 Summer Olympics.
+Rowe and her team pursuit teammates were also commemorated by the Royal Mail in 2012 by appearing on a stamp which formed part of a set featuring British gold medalists from that year's Games.
 Rowe was appointed a Member of the Order of the British Empire (MBE) in the 2013 New Year Honours for services to cycling.
-She was given the Freedom of the Borough of Eastleigh in 2013, where a cycle route in Hamble is also named after her.
+In 2012, a cycle route in Hamble was named after her, and the following year, she was given the Freedom of the Borough of Eastleigh.
 In 2024, she was inducted into the British Cycling Hall of Fame.